 He finally cuts her open starting from the lower belly.
 When the butcher’s cut goes too deep and punctures the stomach, the stink reveals who are new to the ritual and who are prepared for the punch.
 Here and there people are gagging.
 Yin does not.
 Nor does He or the new girl.
 Above them, a massive ventilation system suck up the odour and it vanishes quickly.
 The butcher has now reached up to the reindeer’s ribs, and people start moving from sitting in the lotus position to coming up on their knees to get a better view.
 The intestines are shimmering inside.
 So it begins.
 All around people exhale and break their restricted appearance and starts feeling each other.
 The butcher keeps his focus; his arms are at this point elbow-deep down the reindeer’s torso and as he is cutting out the heart, Yin feels a breath on her neck and she knows it is Nikki’s friend.
 What was his name again?

 Nikki’s friend to Yin: I’ll finger you, if you want me to.

 Yin looks over at Him.
 And her… They’re whispering intimately.
-Yin returns to the slaughter.
+Yin again turns to the slaughter.
 She bends over, and Nikki’s friend pulls down her panties.